 Benzodiazepines are among the most dangerous anti-seizure medications when combined with alcohol.
 Alcohol and benzodiazepines are both central nervous system (CNS) depressants, meaning that they slow brain activity.
 If they are taken together they can act synergistically, meaning that they have a greater effect than expected.

 Respiratory depression is caused by inhibition of the part of the brain that regulates breathing.
 Combining alcohol with benzodiazepines can cause respiratory depression, which leads to slow, shallow breathing.
 If respiratory depression is severe enough, the lack of oxygen can cause someone to fall into a coma.
 Without medical intervention, respiratory depression can be fatal.

 Alcohol-related seizures can be prevented.
 Of course, the most effective strategy to prevent alcohol-induced seizures is to not drink to excess.
 For people who have chronic alcohol use disorders, abruptly stopping alcohol consumption can be dangerous and should not be done without professional assistance.
 Medically assisted detox is an alcohol detox program that is done under the supervision of medical professionals who can provide prescription medications that reduce the likelihood of seizures and ease the uncomfortable symptoms associated with alcohol withdrawal.

 If you or someone you love is struggling to overcome an alcohol use disorder, help is available.
-Contact The Recovery Village Palm Beach to speak with a representative about how evidence-based treatment plans are tailored to suit the needs of each client.
+Contact The Recovery Village Palm Beach at Baptist Health to speak with a representative about how evidence-based treatment plans are tailored to suit the needs of each client.
 Call today to learn how we can help you get on the path to recovery.